pasky/pachi/README.md

 in uct/uct.c - you will find the list of UCT engine options there, each with a description.
 At any rate, usually the three options above are the only ones you really want to tweak.

+## Install

+After compiling and setting up data files you can install pachi with:

+    make install
+    make install-data

+Pachi will look for extra data files (such as dcnn, pattern, joseki or fuseki database) in pachi's system directory (/usr/local/share/pachi by default) as well as current directory.

+System data directory can be overridden at runtime by setting `DATA_DIR` environment variable.

 ## Analyze commands